BSVino/Blender/README.md

 * No BEVEL TOOL
 * Right clicking does not offer delete and sometimes rename
 * Primary selection color is white, invisible when dealing with white things.
-* Click-dragging on an object�s center sometimes moves the object behind it instead.
+* Click-dragging on an object's center sometimes moves the object behind it instead.
 * No scale management with the dolly view tool.
 Getting closer to an object should slow it down.
 * Gray out non-selected objects while in edit mode.
 * Deleting an edge deletes its face too.
-* Copy is broken, right clicking on a text area doesn�t give a menu to copy-paste.
+* Copy is broken, right clicking on a text area doesn't give a menu to copy-paste.
-* Ctrl-s shouldn�t prompt to overwrite.
+* Ctrl-s shouldn't prompt to overwrite.
 * While the file dialog is open, pressing the X on the window should close the file dialog.
 (Or there should be another X)
-* Saving user preferences saves over the default .blend that�s loaded when you choose �new� from the menu
+* Saving user preferences saves over the default .blend that's loaded when you choose "new" from the menu
 * Clicking a second time on an object selects the object behind it
 * Selecting a poly/edge/vert in uv should highlight it in 3d and vice versa
 * Complete freezeup while generating AO, non-obvious progress bar
 * No highlight while hovering the mouse over a vert/edge/face/tool handle
 * No way to move something in two dimensions but not a third without keyboard shortcuts
-* If only one texture layer is active and it is a multiply/overlay/etc layer, don�t black everything out.
+* If only one texture layer is active and it is a multiply/overlay/etc layer, don't black everything out.
 * Dragging a separator all the way over does not close it.
 * If the user is looking through a camera, the rotate and zoom controls should control the camera directly.
 * Canceling extrude should leave the mesh unchanged and not leave duplicate geometry.

 ### Workflow Improvement Wishlist

 * Single-button press method to switch between object selection, vertex selection, edge selection, face selection.
-No �Object Mode� separate from �Edit Mode�
+No "Object Mode" separate from "Edit Mode"
-* Place the �Mesh Tools� toolbar in floating buttons over the 3d view.
+* Place the "Mesh Tools" toolbar in floating buttons over the 3d view.
-* Don�t open a window when delete is pressed.
+* Don't open a window when delete is pressed.
 Just delete whatever is selected.
 * Default to GLSL mode?
 * A way to cull back faces in GLSL mode
 * A minimum ambient light option for GLSL mode
 * Remove the need to uncheck textures when generating environment maps?
-* AO maps aren�t that good.
-Port over some of SMAK�s code?
+* AO maps aren't that good.
+Port over some of SMAK's code?
 * A render from 3d view position command
 * Turning off render of a lamp should stop if from lighting the 3d view.
 * Overreliance on middle mouse button.